Everybody may be working for the weekend, but if you run a website, you already know that you’re almost always working on the weekend, as well.

 1. Offer social proof on your website.

 - While peer pressure is typically seen as negative, that is not the case in the marketing world.
 Web workers can display customer testimonials or case studies on their website to increase engagement and conversions.
 By doing this, your audience will be able to relate to other customers, and therefore learn how effective your services or products are from a trusted opinion.
 So, find some of the nicest things that consumers out there have said about you (and don’t forget, you can encourage them) and share it with the world.
-Connecting your WordPress Blog to your Social Media Outlets
+WordPress Training

 2. Test email subject lines.